This is an early release. Some features are not yet fully implemented.

 What about setting up the cluster hosts?
 Bare metal tasks like partitioning drives, installing operating systems, and configuring networking and other essential services?
 Or cloud tasks like provisioning virtual machines, virtual storage, and virtual networks?
 Simply put, that work is out of the scope of Khutulun.
 Use a dedicated infrastructure manager instead.
 Khutulun can interact with such tools, for example to allow workloads to modify their own cluster, or to use a Khutulun cluster as a dedicated “management cluster” that, well, manages the hardware of all other clusters.

-By the way, hosts do not have to be dedicated to Khutulun and its workloads.
+By the way, individual hosts do not have to be dedicated to Khutulun and its workloads.
 You can use Khutulun to manage services across many machines without having to conceptualize them as a “cloud”.

 What’s wrong with Kubernetes?